Diffuse losses with tracking systems

 .

 In version 8, the former automatic mode has been removed.
-Three calculation modes are now possible.
-By default, no mode is selected when trackers are added to the system.
+The mode "All trackers" is now selected by default.

 - All trackers